Exploring the Optimal Size of Grid-forming Energy Storage in an Off-grid Renewable P2H System under Multi-timescale Energy Management: Conclusions and Outlook

 \subsection{Outlook}

 Even though this work proposes a multi-timescale EMS and investigates the optimal size of the grid-forming BESS required for an OReP2HS, several future research directions need to be explored.

-First, as mentioned in Section \ref{sec:EMS}, the proposed EMS requires further refinement.
-Future work should include the consideration of the probabilistic characteristics of renewable power, refining of rolling scheduling, and integration of pre-actions of BESS control into the EMS to improve the OReP2HS performance.
+First, as noted in Section~\ref{sec:EMS}, the proposed EMS still requires refinement. {Future work will focus on incorporating the probabilistic characteristics of renewable power into rolling scheduling, enhancing the scheduling framework through stochastic or robust optimization to better handle renewable uncertainties, and integrating proactive BESS control actions to further improve system performance.
+Moreover, the EH strategy can be upgraded using advanced techniques such as predictive adaptive control or anomaly detection methods.
+Improving forecasting accuracy in load following may also further enhance the EMS performance.}

 Second, the iterative searching procedure presented in Section \ref{sec:BatOptim} is designed for evaluation of the BESS size.
-However, for OReP2HS planning, the sizes of the electrolyzers, power sources, and the electrical network also must be determined in some cases, making the dimension of the search space much larger.
+However, for OReP2HS planning, the sizes of the ELs, power sources, and the electrical network also must be determined in some cases, making the dimension of the search space much larger.
 Given the complicated dynamics of the OReP2HS across timescales, a more efficient and mathematically advanced optimization approach is desired for future research.

 Finally, industrial-scale OReP2HSs may be connected to downstream hydrogen buffer tanks, hydrogen delivery and refueling systems, and hydrogen consumers, such as green ammonia and methanol synthesis, melting, or refining.
 The proposed EMS, particularly for long-term energy balance and intra-day rolling scheduling, needs to be improved to cover these downstream sections; this is another important direction for future research.